exonum/exonum-java-binding/.github/PULL_REQUEST_TEMPLATE.md

 ### Definition of Done

-- [ ] There are no TODOs left in the code
+- [ ] There is no TODOs left in the code
 - [ ] Change is covered by automated [tests](https://github.com/exonum/exonum-java-binding/blob/master/CONTRIBUTING.md#tests)
 - [ ] The [coding guidelines](https://github.com/exonum/exonum-java-binding/blob/master/CONTRIBUTING.md#the-code-style) are followed
 - [ ] Public API has Javadoc